Agile methodology is an excellent option for every clever tester, developer and project manager, living in these difficult fast-paced times.

 - Where do you see yourself in five years time?

 As you can see, some of these questions have nothing to do with software testing or agile methodology.
-However, interviewers ask it in order to reveal your true level of motivation to do the job, as well as to test your communication skills in an interview.
+However, interviewers ask it in order to understand your true level of motivation to do the job, as well as to assess your communication skills.
 Agile working environment is all about communication.
-Members of a team need to have good communication skills and understanding of each other, in order to make the most of the benefits agile approach brings to the team and the company as a whole.
+Members of a team need to have good communication skills and understanding for each other, in order to make the most of the benefits agile approach brings to the project.

-Once the ice is broken, technical questions will test your brain-cells in an interview.
-You will need to deal with both practical and theoretical questions related to agile methodology and show that you really understand how to use it.
+Technical questions will test your brain-cells deeply in the second stage of your job interview.
+You will need to deal with both practical and theoretical questions related to agile.
 It is not so easy, I know.
-But once you have some experience with agile and spend some time preparing for your interview, you should be able to handle it.
-Let’s have a look at the questions.
+But once you have some experience with it and spend some time preparing for your interview, you should be able to handle every question.
+Let’s have a look at some:

 - In what does the agile development methodology differ from the other development (testing) methodologies?